Tarp or tossed? Ump says he didn’t ‘eject’ O’s grounds crew

 “I didn’t ‘eject’ the grounds crew,” Timmons said in a text to The Associated Press.
 “I just didn’t want all of them behind the tarp, especially with the infield in.”

+So on what soon became a wet night, the Baltimore brigade kept its record spotless, and didn’t join mascots and stadium organists on the list of strange ballpark ejections over the years.

-The scene unfolded with the Orioles ahead 3-2, runners on second and third, and Brett Gardner batting with one out.
+This scene unfolded with the Orioles ahead 3-2, runners on second and third, and Brett Gardner batting with one out.
 After the crew scurried away, Gardner fouled off three pitches before blooping a two-run single that gave the Yankees a 4-3 win.

 It began to rain about five minutes later.
 The field was never covered and the game finished without incident.